andubiel/netdevops-jenkins-ansible/README.md

 Change Database to sqlite3.
 ![Picture4](https://user-images.githubusercontent.com/11307137/55587330-1c1cb680-56f9-11e9-949c-867728d5f92d.png)

-Change GOGs Domain to 198.18.134.48 and URL to 198.18.134.48/3000 if not already displaying and then install GOGs.
+Change GOGs Domain to 198.18.134.48 and URL to 198.18.134.48/3000 if not already displaying and then click install GOGs.

 <img width="1160" alt="Screenshot 2019-04-11 22 43 30" src="https://user-images.githubusercontent.com/11307137/56010964-43502680-5cab-11e9-9a1d-fb630664ed52.png">

 Next sign-up for a local account on the GOGs server.
 Use netdevopsuser for user and network as the password.
 Note the following information for later:
 ```
-git config --global user.email netdevopsuser@netdevops.local
+user.email netdevopsuser@netdevops.local
-git config --global user.name netdevopsuser
+user.name netdevopsuser
 password = network
 ```
 First you need to setup local account on this local GOGs server.
 Click signup now and use the above info.